 The current existing legislation on climate changes does not have a direct impact on the activities of the Company.
-However, the Company considered the global requirements to reduce the level of CO2 emissions, and incorporate this requirements in the investments programms.
-Thus, equipments acquired comply with the latest standards regarding CO2 emissions.
+However, the Company considered the global requirements to reduce the level of CO2 emissions, and incorporate these requirements in the investments programs.
+Thus, equipment acquired comply with the latest standards regarding CO2 emissions.
 The thermal engines used by machines in daily operations are in accordance with the European legislation regarding emissions.

-The company bases its impairment computation on detailed budgets and forecast calculations which cover a period of 7 years.
+The company bases its impairment computation on detailed budgets and forecast calculations which cover a period of 7 years considering the average remaining useful life of specialized assets used by the Company.
 A long-term growth rate is calculated and applied to the future cash flows determined based on the company's budgets and forecasts.